Brand love: 5 sure fire ways you know you have a referrable brand

 Scarcity is one of the key persuasive ingredients which compels shoppers to act, as people will desire something if it is seen as less available.

 Online furniture retailer Swoon Editions have built this into their business model by producing limited edition ranges of furniture.
-Their referral programme has proved highly effective as their case study demonstrates.

 Brands which do not produce limited edition products or services can still tap into the influence of scarcity.
 Many referral programmes provide rewards which must be redeemed in a short timeframe, thus driving the need for urgency.